4d/docs/docs/WebServer/qodly-studio.md

 For deployment, the WebAdmin server is not necessary.
 End-user access to your web application made with Qodly Studio is based on the 4D REST protocol, and as such, it works as through a conventional 4D remote application.

+### Using project methods

+We recommend using class functions over methods, but you can still use your project methods as REST functions in the studio.

+To be used in Qodly Studio, project methods must be defined as Datastore, Dataclass, Entity or Entity selection class functions.

+To check if a method is available as REST function:
+1. In the Explorer of your 4D application, **right-click a project method** > **Edit Properties...** to open the Method Properties dialog.
+2. Check that the **REST Server** option is checked.

+Selecting **Scope** > **Catalog** designates the project method as a function of the Datastore class.
+No table (dataclass) is assigned in this case.

 ## Opening Qodly Studio

 The Qodly Studio page is available when the [WebAdmin web server is running](../Admin/webAdmin.md#start-and-stop) and authentication is activated (see above).